bedoax/Ecommerce/README.md

 Feel free to fork the repository, create a branch, and submit a pull request.
 Please ensure that your contributions align with the project's coding standards and include appropriate tests.

 ## Contact

-For any questions or support, please contact [abdelrahmanneehad@gmail.com](mailto:abdelrahmanneehad@gmail.com).
+For any questions or support, please contact [Abdelrahman Said](mailto:abdelrahmanneehad@gmail.com).

+## GitHub

+You can find the project repository at [https://github.com/bedoax/ecommerce-project](https://github.com/bedoax/ecommerce-project).